yanyanzl/yanyanzl/securitybasics.md

 - To disconnect from the server and close the SSH connection, simply type "exit" and press the Enter key

+### Copying files from server to local computer using SSH
+1. If your local OS is Unix-like, then try:
+    - scp username@remoteHost:/remote/dir/file.txt /local/dir/

+2. If your local OS is Windows ,then you should use pscp.exe utility.:
+    - pscp.exe username@remoteHost:/remote/dir/file.txt d:\

+### coping files by sftp server client model
+- SFTP, which stands for SSH File Transfer Protocol, or Secure File Transfer Protocol, is a protocol packaged with SSH that is a popular method of secure file transfer between two remote systems.

 ### SSH tunneling
 - SSH tunneling enables more interesting types of use cases.
 The three types of SSH tunnels are as follows: